py2sdr/pcmpower/README.md

 ## Configuration

-### Timestamp Precision

-The code includes two timestamp format options (choose one in the source):

-- **Deciseconds** (default): `%s.%01ld` - tenths of a second
-- **Milliseconds**: `%s.%03ld` - thousandths of a second

-To switch to milliseconds, comment out the deciseconds line and uncomment the milliseconds line in the code.

 ### Block Size

 The default block size is 8192 samples.
 You can adjust this by changing the `BLOCK_SIZE` definition at the top of the source file.